arsam31/SAAC02-Notes/README.md

 #### Key Policy (resource policy)

-- Every CMK has one.
+- Every CMK has one key policy.
 - Customer managed CMKs can adjust the policy.
 - Unlike other policies, KMS has to be explicitly told that keys trust the AWS account that they're in.